LucianoFlores98/backboneNode/README.md

 ## Prerequisites

-First at all, you need to install mysql server to run this project correctly.
+First at all, you need to install postgresql to run this project correctly.

-- For windows we used xampp.
-- For mac we installed mysql from homebrew and then run the command `brew services start mysql`

 After that, you need to do two important things:

-- 1: Create a database in the mysql client.
+- 1: Create a database in the postgres client.
 It's too important to use the same name that you wrote in the environment file.
 - 2: execute the migration scripts that is on the package.json file:
   -- `npm run migrations:init`: To create an empty project.
 This will create following folders: config, models, migrations, seeders
   -- `npm run migrations:run`: Run the migrations